 For over half a dozen years, our next-to-Canada home has been in the Yucatán state of Mexico that borders the Gulf of Mexico.
-This year Valladolid was our Yucatecan home where we collected valuable information for you.
-Look for each Valladolid insider tip as you read.
+We have lived in Valladolid for 9 months over 3 years.
+So you can trust us for up-to-date information.
+We are almost locals!
+Watch for each local Valladolid insider tip as you read.

 Valladolid, Magical Qualities

 Valladolid Mexico, known as a pueblo magico, is an inland city midway between Cancún and Mérida.